 Learn more about Lausanne's Primary Years Programme here.

-Lausanne recently received accreditation as an International Baccalaureate Middle Years Programme school, bringing its curriculum framework to our 5th to 10th grades.
+Lausanne is accredited as an International Baccalaureate Middle Years Programme school, bringing its curriculum framework to our 5th to 10th grades.
 The MYP is designed to drive inquiry-based, holistic teaching in the classroom.
 The program focuses on interdisciplinary planning and helping students use Real World situations to draw connections between all areas of study.
 The MYP bridges the learning between the Primary Years Programme and the Diploma Programme by teaching students to effectively collaborate, research, and think creatively.

 The program has 8 subject areas in grades 5 to 8: